RStudio - How to use a local IDE for R to crunch data in R on Fender

 Data access policies may differ, but in most cases it is allowed to download aggregate results to your local client.
 E.g. if you create a bar plot of the median of variable X for different cohorts, this will not contain any data for an individual sample.
 Using RStudio to look at such a plot would be compatible with such a data access policy.

-Note that if you include measurements for individual samples to the plot - e.g. you include outliers and label them with sample IDs - then you may not be allowed to download that to your local computer.
+Note that if you include measurements for individual samples in the plot - e.g. you include outliers and label them with sample IDs - then you may not be allowed to download that to your local computer.

 1. Install software on your own computer